wqking/datomu/readme.md

 ## Motivations

-I (wqking) like programming, I like music, I like the beauty of nature. datomu puts all what I like together, nothing is more exciting.
+I (wqking) like programming, I like music, I like the beauty of nature.
+Datomu puts all what I like together, nothing is more exciting.